 - Only 3 server locations

-Hide.Me is a fairly good free VPN for Mac if you’re a user that values personal privacy.
+Hide.Me is a fairly decent VPN that you have for free on your Mac.
 The user-oriented logging policy and AES-256 encryption keep your Mac well-guarded from online threats.
 In addition, it has 5 server locations: Singapore, Canada, Netherlands, US East and US West.

 You can learn more about this VPN in our Hide.Me review.